Brain-like computation and intelligence

 - Design models of brain functions

-- Characterize current models of brain function
+- Characterize the models

 Transversal skills